 LCpl.
 Grant B. Fraser

-Marine killed by improvised explosive device in Iraq
+Marine killed by an improvised explosive device in Iraq

 One day while Grant B. Fraser was trundling around the house in his diapers and slippers, his father asked, “Sprout, why are you so happy?”